MeanMachine0/battleships/README.md

 - pip install -r requirements.txt

 ### For All, Afterwards
-Select the virtual environment's Python installation as your IDE's interpreter.
+- Select the virtual environment's Python installation as your IDE's interpreter.
+- Kill the terminal and open a new terminal before running any of the following commands.

 ## Running and Using the Application
 ### CLI